Return of the Jedi: Development

-The issue of whether Harrison Ford would return for the final film arose during pre-production.
-Unlike the other stars of the first film, Ford had not contracted to do two sequels, and Raiders of the Lost Ark had made him an even bigger star.
-Kazanjian (who also produced Raiders of the Lost Ark) convinced Ford to return:
+The question of whether Ford would return for the final film arose during pre-production.
+Unlike Hamill and Fisher, Ford had not contracted to do two sequels, and Raiders of the Lost Ark had made him an even bigger star.
+Kazanjian said that Han was frozen in carbonite in Empire because the filmmakers were unsure whether the character would return.
+He also claimed that Lucas did not expect Ford to return, and that Han was initially not in the script.
+However, Kazanjian—who also produced Raiders of the Lost Ark—convinced Ford to return.